-A comparison of data for the two years shown in Figure 1 indicates that breast cancer screening rates increased between 2009 and 2014 in half of the 22 EU Member States for which data are available, with particularly large increases observed in Latvia, Lithuania and the Czech Republic (note that for all three of these, the latest comparison available covers data from 2009 to 2013).
-In those Member States where screening rates fell, the reductions were usually relatively small; the Netherlands was an exception to this rule as the proportion of women aged 50 to 69 who had been screened for breast cancer fell from 81.5 % to 63.8 % between 2009 and 2014.
+A comparison of data for the two years shown in Figure 1 indicates that breast cancer screening rates increased between 2012 and 2017 in almost half (10) of the 22 EU Member States for which data are available (see Figure 1 for coverage), with relatively large increases — double-digits in percentage point terms — in Latvia and Lithuania.
+There was no change in the screening rate in Croatia.
+In the 11 remaining Member States where screening rates fell, the reductions were usually relatively small; Germany (-5.3 percentage points; 2012-2016) and Luxembourg (-8.4 percentage points) recorded the biggest contractions.

 Women having completed tertiary education were most likely to have had a recent X-ray breast examination

 Figure 3 also focuses on women aged 50-69 years having had an X-ray breast examination in the previous two years: it presents an analysis based on the highest level of educational attainment.
 While some two thirds (66.3 %) of women in the EU-28 having completed at most a lower secondary education reported in 2014 that they had had an X-ray breast examination within the previous two years, this share among women with a tertiary level of educational attainment was almost three quarters (72.5 %).